dotnetappdevni/GCShop/README.md

 So it contains tables such as
 DiscountGroups
 PriceList
-StockItems.

-For the demo a did not stock items as we could hold the stock in the discount groups.

-To change the connection strings you can simply goto appsettings.development and edit the details there such as
+To change the connection strings, you can simply go to appsettings.development and edit the details there,

 ```
 {